 Ascetics decried decadence because it was without care or compassion.
 They had no future other than the one in which they existed as discrete entities.
 Without a vision of an ideal the ascetics were left to avenge decadence while picking at their wounds in disgust.

-I discovered an article in the form of an interview translated into English from the Russian which was introduced as a starting point for a discussion which had relevance to many of the subjects being talked about at this forum.
+I discovered an article in the form of an interview translated into English from the Russian which was introduced as a starting point for a discussion with relevance to many of the subjects being talked about at this forum.

-Yesterday, with or without YOU, whatever had been torn from the centre of Earth was a whole tomorrow looking on, urging the best, as we rioted in the streets from one vantage point and one vantage point only: the next.
-Perhaps we were confused 24/7.
+Yesterday, with or without YOU, whatever had been torn from the centre of Earth was a whole tomorrow looking on, urging the best, as we rioted in the streets from one vantage and one vantage point only: the next.

-This land mass, surrounded as it was by metaphorical spikes, drew attention to the topic of the hive-mind control blockade which had sprouted up in the suburbs.
+This land mass, surrounded as it was by metaphorical spikes, drew attention to the topic of the hive-mind control blockade sprouting up in the suburbs.

 The classic rock’n’roll track, “Blue Ears”, was gathering a sum of amateur values, ambulating in tap shoes, transmitting the vase of its flowers to an incalculable mercy, a wept desire for the register.
 Stellar news patterns were canopied across the cultural clusters like stocks, shares and prices, renegade in broad sweeps as their muscles conjoined with serpent wisdom at the motorway service station.